LEDThereBeLight/intuitive-coding/_posts/2015-01-03-beginning.md

 **Compile** has a specific meaning in computer programming.
 It means to translate from one language to another.
 In this case, we're *compiling* from Elm to Javascript, and then the [www.elm-lang.org](http://www.elm-lang.org/) website takes that code behind the scenes and displays the result on the other screen.

-You shouldn't understand this code yet - we'll explain it soon.
+We'll explain the code soon.
 Just get a feel for the result of running it.